CShorten/my-swe-education/database/pavlo_1_relational_model_and_algebra.md

 ```

 Why is this slow?
+- Parsing each line sequentially...
 - Disk I/O Bottleneck -- reading from disk is slower than accessing memory.
-- Parsing each line individually
-- Lack of indexing - no quick way to find records matching a condition...
+- Lack of indexing - no quick way to find records matching a condition... (particular to the flat file example)

 ## Brainstorming -- How do you read files faster?